drosseau/degob/README.md

 - gobs don't include information about the bit size of the type so all types are their largest possible (`int64`, `uint64`, `complex128`, `float64`) so as to be able to accept anything.
 This means that the representations you get aren't exactly the representations that the source was using with respect to bitsizes.
 - `byte`s are received as `uint64`, but `[]byte` is correct.
 There is no type id for a single `byte` in the gob format.
+- There is no way to differentiate between a type and a pointer to that type.

 ## TODO